-Home Fire Safety Visits were carried out by Fire Brigade personnel in 2023.
-Home Fire Safety Visits (HFSVs) are a significant element of our Community Fire Safety Strategy.
-Fire service personnel call to houses by appointment and give fire safety advice to the occupants.
+- Fire Officers made a number of fire prevention visits to premises both to provide advice and to enforce legislation. - 66 inspections of premises both to provide advice and to enforce legislation were undertaken. - 47 Licence Applications were processed under Section 24 of the Fire Services Acts 1981 and 2003. - 2 Dangerous Substance licence applications, 3 Vapour Recover Certificates and 1 certificate of installation were received and assessed to date. - 2 Fire Safety Notices under the Fire Services Acts 1981 and 2003 was served in 2023. - 1 fire safety assessment was ordered under Section 18(6) of the Fire Services Acts 1981 and 2003 houses by appointment and give fire safety advice to the occupants.
 A HFSV is usually carried out by two uniformed operational fire service personnel.
 They use a checklist to ask questions, try to identify the fire safety hazards in the house and recommend solutions.
 Fire safety advice is given, fire safety leaflets handed out and smoke detectors may be provided and fitted, where necessary.
 They also discuss the occupant's response should a fire occur in their home.